vtdsferreira/InstrumentControl.jl/docs/implementation.md

 Just restarting the Julia kernel, forcing a reload of the Alazar DLLs, does not appear to be enough to reset the digitizer fully.

-For performance reasons, a buffer should not be made much smaller than 1 MB.
+For performance reasons, a buffer should not be made much smaller than 1 MB if mulitple buffers are required.
 There is also a minimum record size for each model of digitizer.
 For the ATS9360, if a record has fewer than 256 samples (could be 128 from channel A + 128 from channel B) then the acquisition will proceed, but return garbage data.
 Allocating too small